reidrac/dan64/storage/README.markdown

 As different programs are expected to be stored in different audio files and the playback will happen from a reliable medium (at least more reliable than a cassette; eg, mp3 player), a very basic sync method is used.
-The signal always starts with a short low that translates in two changes that will be discarded.
+The signal always starts with short high/low that translates in 4 changes that will be discarded.

 There are two types of pulse: "short" and "long".